openhab/org.openhab.binding.zwave/doc/elexa/dmws1_0_0.md

 | Battery Level | battery-level | system.battery_level | Battery | Number |

 ### Binary Sensor
-The Leak Sensor also sends a Binary Sensor Report when a leak is detected or removed.
-See below for the SENSOR\_BINARY\_REPORT parameters sent:
+<p&gtThe Leak Sensor also sends a Binary Sensor Report when a leak is detected or removed.
+See below for the SENSOR\_BINARY\_REPORT parameters sent:<br /&gtSensor Type: 06 (Water)<br /&gtLeak Detected Value: 0xFF<br /&gtLeak Removed Value: 0x00</p&gt
-Sensor Type: 06 (Water)
-Leak Detected Value: 0xFF
-Leak Removed Value: 0x00

 Indicates if a sensor has triggered.